-Also, if you have goals set up and everything else then that’s a good start.
+Also, if you have goals set up in GA, then that’s a good starting point.

-Well, another smart way to find out what content is working for your audience is by using the awesome WordPress plugin called Thrive Leads.
+Well, another smart way to find out what content is working for your audience is by using an awesome WordPress plugin called Thrive Leads.

-Now I know I’ve talked about this plugin many times before here on Magnet4Blogging.
+Now, if you’re a frequent reader, you’ll know that I’ve talked about this plugin many times already.

-Thrive Leads is what I’m currently using to help me grow my email list.
+Thrive Leads is what I currently use to grow my email list and so much more.